-Across all asset groups, many hierarchies descend from historically-established or nationally derived forms of classification.
+Across all asset groups, most hierarchies derive from historically established or nationally defined forms of classification.
 Where practical network hierarchies are dynamic and regularly reviewed to cater for changes in network characteristics and functionality.

-This is to ensure maintenance strategies reflect current use rather than when hierarchies were originally developed and defined.
+This helps to ensure maintenance strategies keep pace with current use rather than when hierarchies were originally developed or defined.